The connection between RMSs and human revenue managers — Photo by Revenue Team by Franco Grasso

 For example, brands such as CitizenM or Radisson Hotel Group are technology-focused and look for ways to apply automation to their processes.
 Yet, they always hire human revenue managers to oversee the RMS and other automations.
 You can see the way they outline the duties in their job listings.

 Additionally, if you review the testimonials of the primary AI-based RMSs on the market, you’ll see revenue managers or revenue directors make them.
-These are the types of people who understand how to configure, teach and use the systems proficiently and profitably as they studied the discipline.
+These are the types of people who understand how to configure, train and use the systems proficiently and profitably as they studied the discipline.
 And it’s no coincidence the same AI-driven RMSs target revenue managers (humans) with sponsored campaigns on LinkedIn and other networks.

 As mentioned earlier, combining revenue manager (human) and RMS typically boosts a hotel’s revenue 3x.
 For example, if the software alone improves incremental revenue by 100.000$ yearly, then a skilled Revenue Manager using the RMS properly can get at least 300.000$.